-For the purposes of this chapter, the hazard is the resistance determinant that emerges as a result of the use of a specific antimicrobial in animals.
-This definition reflects the development of resistance in a species of pathogenic micro-organisms, as well as the development of a resistance determinant that may be passed from one species of micro-organisms to another.
-The conditions under which the hazard might produce adverse consequences include any scenarios through which humans or animals could become exposed to a pathogen which contains that resistance determinant, fall ill and then be treated with an antimicrobial that is no longer effective because of the resistance.
+For the purpose of this chapter, the hazard is the resistant microorganism or resistance determinant that emerges as a result of the use of a specific antimicrobial agent in animals.
+This definition reflects the potential for resistant microorganisms to cause adverse health effects, as well as the potential for horizontal transfer of genetic determinants between microorganisms.
+The conditions under which the hazard might produce adverse consequences include any scenarios through which humans or animals could become exposed to an antimicrobial resistant pathogen, fall ill and then be treated with an antimicrobial agent that is no longer effective.

-Risk assessment
+5. Risk assessment

-The assessment of the risk to human and animal health from antimicrobial-resistant micro-organisms resulting from the use of antimicrobials in animals should examine:
+The assessment of the risk to human and animal health from antimicrobial resistant microorganisms resulting from the use of antimicrobial agents in animals should examine:

-- a) the likelihood of emergence of resistant micro-organisms arising from the use of antimicrobial(s), or more particularly, production of the resistance determinants if transmission is possible between micro-organisms; - b) consideration of all pathways and their importance, by which humans could be exposed to these resistant micro-organisms or resistance determinants, together with the possible degree of exposure; - c) the consequences of exposure in terms of risks to human and/or animal health.
+- a) the likelihood of emergence of resistant microorganisms arising from the use of an antimicrobial agent, or more particularly, dissemination of the resistance determinants if transmission is possible between microorganisms; - b) consideration of all pathways and their importance, by which humans and animals could be exposed to these resistant microorganisms or resistance determinants, together with the likelihood of exposure; - c) the consequences of exposure in terms of risks to human and animal health.